matcornic/hermes/README.md

 * [Password Reset](examples/reset.go)
 * [Maintenance](examples/maintenance.go)

-To run the examples, go to `examples` folder, then run `go run *.go`.
+To run the examples, go to `examples` folder, then run `go run -a *.go`.
 HTML and Plaintext example should be created in given theme folders.

 ## Plaintext E-mails